Count Network Autoregression: Stability results for count network time series

-\begin{rem} \rm Although, for simplicity, model \eqref{lin2_p} has been specified without covariates, time-invariant positive covariates $\mathbf{Z}\in\R^d_+$ are allowed to be included without affecting the results of the present contribution, under suitable moments existence assumptions.
-These may be useful, for example, in order to consider available node-specific characteristics.
+\begin{rem} \rm For simplicity, model \eqref{lin2_p} has been defined without including covariates.
+But time-invariant positive covariates $\mathbf{Z}\in\R^d_+$ can be included without affecting the results of the present contribution, under suitable moments existence assumptions.
+This is a useful fact because we can consider available node-specific characteristics, for example.
 Moreover, the log-linear version \eqref{log_lin2_p} ensures the inclusion of covariates whose values belong to $\R^d$. \end{rem} \begin{rem} \rm Analogous arguments made in Remark \ref{rem_gnar} for the linear model case hold true for the log-linear model \eqref{log_lin1_p} and a log-linear GNAR($p$) can be advanced. \end{rem}